+Special Requirements

+Students must complete each course with a C grade or higher and meet the 75 percent attendance requirement for pre-licensing courses and the 90 percent attendance requirement for continuing education courses.

+Contact Information

-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-MEDICAL OFFICE ASSISTANT CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
-Certificate requirement = 28 credits
+Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+REAL ESTATE COURSES